The information highlighted (if any) are the most recent updates for this brand.

-Breastfeeding: Linked to indapamide: There is insufficient information on the excretion of indapamide/metabolites in human milk.
+Indapamide: There is insufficient information on the excretion of indapamide/metabolites in human milk.
 Hypersensitivity to sulfonamide-derived medicines and hypokalaemia might occur.
-A risk to the newborns/infants cannot be excluded.
+A risk to newborns/infants cannot be excluded.

 Indapamide is closely related to thiazide diuretics which have been associated, during breast-feeding, with a decrease or even suppression of milk lactation.

-Fertility: Linked to indapamide: Reproductive toxicity studies showed no effect on fertility in female and male rats (see Pharmacology: Toxicology: Preclinical safety data under Actions).
+Fertility: Common to perindopril and indapamide: Reproductive toxicity studies showed no effect on fertility in female and male rats (see Pharmacology: Toxicology: Preclinical safety data under Actions).
 No effects on human fertility are anticipated.

-Linked to amlodipine: Reversible biochemical changes in the head of spermatozoa have been reported in some patients treated by calcium channel blockers.
+Amlodipine: Reversible biochemical changes in the head of spermatozoa have been reported in some patients treated by calcium channel blockers.
 Clinical data are insufficient regarding the potential effect of amlodipine on fertility.
-In one rat study, adverse reactions were found on male fertility (see Pharmacology: Toxicology: Preclinical safety data under Actions).
+In one rat study, adverse effects were found on male fertility (see Pharmacology: Toxicology: Preclinical safety data under Actions).